Scientism as a Case of Pseudoscience

-The idea of scientism is based on an empirical observation that science has already helped us with a lot of issues, for instance, we learned how to cure a lot of diseases, to produce more food through new agricultural technologies and made human life longer.
+Scientism is based on a correct empirical observation that science has already helped us with a lot of issues, for instance, we learned how to cure a lot of diseases, to produce more food through new agricultural technologies, and made human life longer.
 Because of that, scientism claims, the scientific method (variously understood) should be assigned a privileged position and we should seek to apply it in all areas of human activity.
 This second claim, however, is a typical case of non sequitur: successes of sciences in solving some problems does not necessarily presume its ability to solve all other types of problems we face.

-When it come to scientism, both of these criteria actually works well.
-Although we cannot be sure if scientism, formed in the late eighteenth century, is in any sense more progressive then other approaches, we can be sure that its practitioners who believe that scientism is a necessary part of science itself actually quite often are highly “selective in considering confirmations and disconfirmations” of the theory.
+When it comes to scientism, both of these criteria work.
+Although we cannot be sure if scientism, formed in the late eighteenth century, is in any sense more progressive then possible alternatives, we can be sure that its practitioners who believe that scientism is a necessary part of science often are highly “selective in considering confirmations and disconfirmations” of the theory.
 Specifically, they tend to focus on successes of science and underplay its falures and problems that it created blaiming them on external factors (political, economical, religious, and so on).

 Of course, I should also mention that scientism can also be considered as non-scientific belief, and in this case it would not be a pseudoscience, of course.
-It can be regarded as a pseudoscience if and only if in is considered by its practitioners as a scientific fact/theory.
+It can be regarded as a pseudoscience if and only if in is considered by its practitioners as a scientific fact or theory.

-Today one can observe a rise of scientism in religious studies, and some authors even proclaimed the strictest versions of scientism which include such metaphysical claims as naturalism (Davidsen M.A.
-What is Wrong with Pagan Studies?; my ideas about the case: academia.edu).
-However, every time one says about the need of scientific study of religion or esotericism I have a lot of doubts because it seems like these people insist on necessity of implication of scientific methodology in humanities, which is a variant of scientism, which, in turn, seems to be non-scientific belief.
+Today one can observe a rise of scientism in religious studies, and some authors even proclaimed the strictest versions of scientism which include such metaphysical claims as naturalism (see e.g.: Davidsen M.A.
+What is Wrong with Pagan Studies?).
+However, every time one says about the need of scientific study of religion or esotericism I have a lot of doubts because it seems like these people insist on necessity of scientific methodology in humanities, which is a variant of scientism, which, in turn, seems to be a non-scientific belief.

-Finally, the reason why humanities are so fascinating is that they are much less rigid and more pluralistic than the sciences trading off precision for imagination, and it is important to keep them in those way.
+The reason why humanities are so fascinating is that they are less rigid and more pluralistic than the sciences trading off precision for imagination, and it is important to keep them this way.